Many of us care about the ethics behind our clothes. But what about the ethics of beauty products?

 Candy giant Haribo was boycotted by many consumers after a 2017 German documentary alleged that slave labour was involved in the production of carnauba wax, a prominent gummy bear — and lipstick — ingredient.
 PepsiCo has been heavily criticised for its extensive use of rainforest palm oil in many, if not most of its products.

 To be fair, consumers have raised a stink after learning about some serious ecological disasters due to beauty products – I’m thinking of the microbead fiasco and the dangers of glitter on our waterways.
 And once we knew many products from shampoos and deodorants to perfumes and skin creams have been associated with chronic illnesses and even cancer, we stopped buying them.

 But it seems consumers aren’t fully aware of the ethics of beauty products (or lack thereof).
-Instead, they’re more focused on whether the products are ‘clean’ and ‘cruelty free’.
+Instead, they’re more focused on whether the products are ‘clean’.
 What’s more, because beauty companies use literally hundreds of ingredients, and some far more than others, supply chains are far more difficult to track.
-But that doesn’t mean we should ignore the issues facing the beauty industry.
+But that doesn’t mean we should ignore the important issues facing the beauty industry.

 In my opinion, the smaller, cleaner beauty brands have enough on their plates already.
 Instead, the main responsibility should fall on the big multinational beauty conglomerates like L’Oreal, Estee Lauder and Revlon – companies with multiple beauty brands in their portfolios.
 These giants could act as agents of change, since they are so ubiquitous.

 We consumers have made major changes in the beauty industry already: more products are cruelty-free now than ever, and sales of ‘clean’ and ‘vegan’ beauty products are rivalling those of traditional ones.
-It remains to be seen if customers will push beauty corporations to clean up the ethics of their ingredients, though.
+Isn’t it time we demanded the same ethics behind our beauty brands as we do from clothing companies?